Home » Blog » Methylene Blue » Methylene Blue Dye | Uses & Side effects

 Uses of methylene blue dye

-Methylene Blue is a US FDA approved treatment for aquired methemoglobinemia.
+Methylene Blue is a US-FDA approved treatment for acquired methemoglobinemia.
 It acts as an antidote for cyanide and ifosfamide poisoning.
-It is also being researched for its antimalarial and anti-Alzheimer’s efficacy.
-Apart from the medical applications for humans methylene blue is also a popular anti-fungal and anti-parasitic treatment in aquaculture.
+It is also being researched for its antimalarial and anti-alzheimer efficacy.
+Apart from the medical applications in humans, methylene blue is also a popular anti-fungal and anti-parasitic treatment and is used in aquaculture.

 To discuss the uses of methylene blue in detail we can classify them into two categories – Medical & Non-Medical.